 Clark, when nervous, uncomfortable, lying or around a pretty girl, is quite a sight to behold.

 Shockingly, when Tess actually relaxes and turns off the trauma and the jackass behavior, she's actually dorky.
 Of course, one of the only times the audience really sees evidence of this is "Fortune."
 (Note that it's not just the alcohol talking; she's actually most adorkable at the end of the episode after the drunken shenanigans.)
 There is another instance of this trait when Tess nervously tells Clark about Connor in "Scion".
 That said, trying to explain to him that the Lex clone that previously tried to kill you, has not only lost his memories but is also a partial clone of himself would be a pretty awkward situation.

 Jonathan Kent's ghostly appearances in Series 10.
 Did he really return from the grave to impart advice?
-Or was he merely an avatar of Jor-El, who recognised that his own tense relationship with his son might prevent him from adhering to his advice, so chose A Form You Are Comfortable With as "Jonathan" is the only person he knows Clark will listen to?
+Or was he merely an avatar of Jor-El, who recognized that his own tense relationship with his son might prevent him from adhering to his advice, thus choosing A Form You Are Comfortable With as "Jonathan" is the only person he knows Clark will listen to?

 Anti-Climax Boss: The whole of the final season is spent trying to stop Darkseid, and as soon as he possesses Lionel, Clark takes him down in one hit.
 This is the guy who, in the comics, is a Physical God who is stronger than Superman.